redhat-cop/businessautomation-cop/deployment-examples/using-the-rest-api/README.md

 where :

-* The `kie-server-id` where the KJAR is going to be deployed to
+* The `kie-server-id` refers to the KIE Server where the KJAR is going to be deployed to
-* The (kie)`container-id` which is the ID of the container within the KIE Server that will serve as the KJARs execution environment
+* The (kie)`container-id` which is the ID of the container within the KIE Server that will serve as the KJARs execution environment.
+The (kie)container will be deleted if it already exists and a new one will be created.
 * The GAV coordinates of the KJAR, i.e. a (Group,Artifact,Vector) tuple that will be used by the KIE Servers to fetch the KJAR and deployed it

 Additional configuration is needed to specify the relevant URLs as well as credentials for accessing Business Central and KIE Servers.
 Refer to [Additional Configuration](#additional-configuraton) section for more details.